 The commercial or noncommercial certified applicator or licensed technician shall:

-Apply only EPA labeled pesticides, appropriate for the target pest, except as provided in Division 7;
+Apply only United States Environmental Protection Agency (EPA) labeled pesticides, appropriate for the target pest, except as provided in Division 7;

 Provide the structural pest management needs of the district by following the district's IPM program and these regulations;